Skip to main content

 • When there are signs of burning, buzzing, or sparking.

-• If wiring looks old, frayed, or damaged.
+• If the wiring looks old, frayed, or damaged.

 • When you’re unsure about the problem or how to fix it safely.